ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 For this tutorial we will use a CLI to run the example scripts directly from an AvalancheJS directory.

 In order to send AVAX, you need to have some AVAX!
-You can use a pre-funded account on local network or get testnet AVAX from the [AVAX Test Faucet](https://faucet.avax.network), which is a free and easy way to get to play around with Avalanche.
+You can use a pre-funded account on local network or get testnet AVAX from the [Avalanche Faucet](https://faucet.avax.network), which is an easy way to get to play around with Avalanche.
 After getting comfortable with your code, you can run the code on Mainnet by making necessary changes.

 ## Transferring AVAX using AvalancheJS